 |The attacks on March 11, 2004 left 191 people dead and 1,800 injured [AFP]|

-Security was tight across Madrid before the three-judge panel read out verdicts and sentences after a trial lasting nearly five months.
+Security was tight across Madrid in preparation before a three-judge panel was set to read out verdicts and sentences after a trial lasting nearly five months.

 Ten bombs triggered by mobile phones concealed in bags destroyed four trains packed with commuters in the Spanish capital on March 11, 2004.

 The attacks were initially blamed by the then government on Basque separatists before evidence suggested it could have been an al-Qaeda inspired attack.

 Occuring just days before a general election the public outrage saw the conservative government voted from office, despite pre-election predictions of victory.

 After a four month break to consider the evidence, Judge Javier Gomez Bermudez will call the court to sit at about 11am (1000 GMT) and read a summary of the trial.

 He will then announce which suspects have been found guilty or innocent and read out sentences.